flov/questionaire/README.md

 A react/redux app that is coupled with a backend API written with fastify and mongodb.
-The api is documented with swagger.
+The api is documented with swagger

 As described in the challenge a client should be able to create:
 Images, Videos, Text, Multiple-choice questions, Subjective Questions